lambdaclass/afk_gacha_game/README.md

 ## About

-Welcome Myrra autobattler, by LambdaClass.
+Welcome to Champions of Mirra, a mobile autobattler by LambdaClass.

-Built with our [Game Backend](https://github.com/lambdaclass/game_backend).
+The game runs on our [Game Backend](https://github.com/lambdaclass/game_backend).
 This open source backend, meticulously developed by Lambda, ensures seamless and reliable gameplay.

 ## Licensing